-Sometimes it takes a village/club
+Sometimes it takes a village

 To be honest, before I started down the path of showing Zoey I had never really heard of dog clubs – and even after I became aware of them, I really didn’t know what they were about or why I should join one.
-So, let me tell you just a little bit about my experience in being a member of the Red River Standard Schnauzer Club of Texas…
+So, let me tell you just a little bit about my experience in being a member a local breed cub…

 Before the COVID shutdown, I had the opportunity to volunteer as a ring steward for a club-sponsored fun match.
 It followed all the same processes as a regular conformation show, but it was much more relaxed, and the audience unabashedly clapped for each participant.
 Then I had the pleasure of attending a club-sponsored Introduction to Barn Hunt clinic.
 It was great fun for the dogs, and we owners hung out and socialized, shared lunch together, and traded our knowledge and experiences with our crazy furbabies.
 There have been other club-sponsored events that I was not able to attend, yet I enjoy hearing other members talk about the fun they had at those too.
 But here’s where the rubber really hits the road…